 12 Huskies earned All-Conference honors at last month's conference meet

-At a time when many coaches have said goodbye to the rigors of daily practice, coaching, recruiting and planning for a season, UConn Head Coach Bob Goldberg is looking forward to his 27th season at Connecticut.
+At a time when many coaches have said goodbye to the rigors of daily practice, coaching, recruiting and planning for a season, UConn Head Coach Bob Goldberg is looking forward to his 28th season at Connecticut, which kicks off its 2015-16 campaign in October.

 Coach Goldberg has developed a philosophy over the years that has proven to be successful in recruiting a certain type of kid to his program, maintaining a consistent level of performance and helping college swimmers improve throughout the course of their career.